 When a difficult topic or chapter comes during JEE preparation, many students try to learn it but then give up too quickly.
 Some of them lose confidence and leave the topic for later, thus procrastinate.
-This results in backlogs and affect the performance in tests.
+This results in backlogs and affects the performance in tests.

 - Try to visualize the topic and the purpose of learning.
 Scan important points and examples.
 Write them in your own words for better understanding and learning.